andaiminhgroup/jquery/README.md

 ## License

 Each library is released under its own license.
-This admg repository is published under [ADMG](LICENSE).
+This admg repository is published under [admg](LICENSE).